Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-migrations.md

 SQLAlchemy and Flask patterns encourage us to define each model as a class in its own file.

-This curriculum's recommended file structure creates a `models` folder inside of the `app` folder.
-Note the location of a hypothetical model, `Model`, in `app/models/model.py`, as well as the typical `__init__.py` file to mark the folder as a package.
+This curriculum's recommended file structure contains a `models` folder inside of the `app` folder–which is where our current `Book` model lives.
+We will update this file using SQLAlchemy's patterns to create a database backed `Book` model.

 ```
 .
 ├── app
 │   ├── models
 │   │   ├── __init__.py
-│   │   └── model.py
+│   │   └── book.py
 │   ├── routes
 │   │   ├── __init__.py
-│   │   └── routes.py
+│   │   └── book_routes.py
 │   ├── __init__.py
 │   └── db.py
 ├── README.md